 Phase 1 No Action.
 As described above, impacts on views that would result from the cumulative projects would be potentially significant.
 At the program level, the No Action Alternative would have minimal effects on views of the Project Area.
 At the project level, the Phase 1 No Action would have minimal effects on views of the Project Area, including the Phase 1 ponds.
-While the effects of the Phase 1 No Action would be less than significant, the cumulative impacts of the Phase 1 No Action and other cumulative projects would be potentially significant.
+While the effects of the Phase 1 No Action and other cumulative projects would be potentially significant.